Higher Extensions of Lie Algebroids: Preliminaries

-and However, the converse is true, that is, if $f$ preserves the bracket strictly then $f$ induces an $L_\infty$-morphisms on the sections of $\huaA$ and $\huaA'$.
-In this case, we shall call $f$ a {\bf strict morphism}.
-If a Lie $n$-algebroid morphism $f$ induces an isomorphism on the underlying graded vector bundle of $\huaA$ and $\huaA'$, then it is an isomorphism. \end{remark}
+Notice that in some special situation, $f$ might be induced from a vector bundle morphism $\bar{f}: \huaA\to\huaA'$, that is, $f=\Sym(\bar{f})$.
+In this case, $f$ preserves the bracket strictly, and we call such $f$ a {\bf strict morphism}.
+If a split Lie $n$-algebroid morphism $f$ induces an isomorphism on the underlying graded vector bundle of $\huaA$ and $\huaA'$, then it is an isomorphism. \end{remark}

-\begin{ep}{\rm It is clear that a Lie algebroid $A$ can be viewed as a split Lie $n$-algebroid with $A_0=A$, all the other $A_i=0$, the same anchor and $l_2$, and all the other higher brackets equals to 0.
-In fact, any Lie $n$-algebroid $\huaA$ can be viewed as a Lie $(n+1)$-algebroid in this way.
-That is, $\huaA$ is a Lie $(n+1)$-algebroid with $A_{n+1}=0$, $l_{n+2}=0$, and all the rest kept the same.} \end{ep}
+\begin{ep}{\rm First of all, we see that a Lie algebroid (namely a Lie $1$-algebroid) $A$ is always a split Lie $1$-algebroid.
+Moreover, a Lie algebroid $A$ can be viewed as a split Lie $n$-algebroid with $A_0=A$, all the other $A_i=0$, the same anchor and $l_2$, and all the other higher brackets equal to 0.
+In fact, a split Lie $n$-algebroid $\huaA$ can be viewed as a split Lie $(n+1)$-algebroid in this way.
+That is, $\huaA$ is a split Lie $(n+1)$-algebroid with $A_{-n}=0$, $l_{n+2}=0$, and all the rest are the same. } \end{ep}

-\begin{ep}{\rm Given a complex of vector bundles $\huaE_n:E_{-(n-1)}\stackrel{\partial}{\lon} E_{-(n-2)}\stackrel{\partial}{\lon} \cdots\stackrel{\partial}{\lon} E_0$, it can be viewed as a Lie $n$-algebroid with $l_1=\partial$, any remaining bracket $l_i=0$, and the anchor $\rho=0$.
-We call such a Lie $n$-algebroid an {\em abelian} Lie $n$-algebroid.
+\begin{ep}{\rm Given a complex of vector bundles $\huaE_n:E_{-(n-1)}\stackrel{\partial}{\lon} E_{-(n-2)}\stackrel{\partial}{\lon} \cdots\stackrel{\partial}{\lon} E_0$, it can be viewed as a split Lie $n$-algebroid with $l_1=\partial$, the remaining brackets $l_i=0$ for $i\ge 2$, and the anchor $\rho=0$.
+We call such a split Lie $n$-algebroid {\bf abelian}.
 There are similar constructions on the groupoid level as we point out in the case when $n=2$ in Example \ref{ex:abelian2g}.
 The integration and differentiation between these abelian higher algebroids and groupoids are given by Dold-Kan correspondence (see for example, \cite[Example 7]{LS} for a detailed explanation in this direction).} \end{ep}